Red deer: Red deer products

 Red deer are held in captivity for a variety of reasons.
-The meat of the deer, called venison, was until recently restricted in the United Kingdom to those with connections to the aristocratic or poaching communities, and a licence was needed to sell it legally, but it is now widely available in supermarkets, especially in the autumn.
+The meat of the deer, called venison, was until 2007 restricted in the United Kingdom to those with connections to the aristocratic or poaching communities, and a licence was needed to sell it legally, but it is now widely available in supermarkets, especially in the autumn.
 The Queen followed the custom of offering large pieces of venison to members of the Cabinet of the United Kingdom and others.
 Some estates in the Scottish Highlands still sell deer-stalking accompanied by a gillie in the traditional way, on unfenced land, while others operate more like farms for venison.
 Venison is widely considered to be both flavourful and nutritious.
 It is higher in protein and lower in fat than either beef or chicken.

 The red deer can produce 10 to 15 kg of antler velvet annually.
 On ranches in New Zealand, China, Siberia, and elsewhere, this velvet is collected and sold to markets in East Asia, where it is used for holistic medicines, with South Korea being the primary consumer.
 In Russia, a medication produced from antler velvet is sold under the brand name Pantokrin (Пантокри́н; Pantocrinum).
 The antlers themselves are also believed by East Asians to have medicinal purposes and are often ground up and used in small quantities.

 Historically, related deer species such as Central Asian red deer, wapiti, Thorold's deer, and sika deer have been reared on deer farms in Central and Eastern Asia by Han Chinese, Turkic peoples, Tungusic peoples, Mongolians, and Koreans.
 In modern times, western countries such as New Zealand and United States have taken to farming European red deer for similar purposes.

 Deer hair products are also used in the fly fishing industry, being used to tie flies.

 Deer antlers are also used for decorative purposes and have been used for artwork, furniture and other novelty items.
 Deer antlers were and still are the source material for horn furniture.
 Already in the 15th century trophies of case were used for clothes hook, storage racks and chandeliers, the so-called Lusterweibchen.
 In the 19th century the European nobility discovered red deer antlers as perfect decorations for their manors and hunting castles.
 This fashion trend splashes over to upper- and middle-class households in the mid of the 19th century.